-The URI resources utilize HTTP which makes the user predict API.
+The URI resources utilize HTTP, which makes the user predict API.
 But if it is unpredictable, the user can approach REST services along with hypertext.
-So every object can be returned in the inventory application which comprises many links for removing, editing, entering or configuring the inventory database of the resource.
-Files explain that before any service is RESTful it should give hypertext content as a portion of API.
-But many web services don’t meet this demand and called REST.
-In many sites, the rules are divided into minor portions and the Richardson model created a REST with many levels of compliances with advanced security.
+Every object can be returned in the inventory application, which comprises many links for removing, editing, entering, or configuring the resource’s inventory database.
+Files explain that before any service is RESTful, it should give hypertext content as a portion of API.
+But many web services didn’t meet this demand and called REST.
+In many sites, the rules are divided into minor portions, and the Richardson model created a REST with many levels of compliances with advanced security.
 This model offers suitable and effective guidelines for designing and creating any new applications.

 Comparison Table of REST vs RESTful

 The table below summarizes the comparisons between REST vs RESTful: